morgen-peschke/trans-factsheet/README.md

     * Mean vBMD increased not significantly different from controls
 * [N Jay et al. 92](https://pubmed.ncbi.nlm.nih.gov/1517382/)
-    * Study evaluated the menstrual function of 46 girls with CPP who had been treated for at least 2 years with GnRHa and were up to 7 years post-treatment
+    * Study evaluated the menstrual function of 46 girls with CPP who had been treated for at least 2 years with GnRHa and were up to 7 years post-treatment.
     * _"Ovulation was demonstrated in 50% of the girls studied within 1 yr of menarche and in 90% of the girls studied 2 yr or more post-menarche, including 5 girls who reported pregnancies.
-The development of regular ovulatory menstrual function in these girls with CPP is in accord with previously documented patterns in normal adolescents"_
+The development of regular ovulatory menstrual function in these girls with CPP is in accord with previously documented patterns in normal adolescents."_
 * [https://europepmc.org/article/med/24719967](https://europepmc.org/article/med/24719967)
 * [https://www.liebertpub.com/doi/full/10.1089/trgh.2015.0008](https://www.liebertpub.com/doi/full/10.1089/trgh.2015.0008)